-The GHA will not include the value of assets disposed of for less than fair market value unless the cumulative fair market value of all assets disposed of during the past two years exceeds the gross amount received for the assets by more than \$1,000.00.
+The GHA will include the value of assets disposed of for less than fair market value during the past two years.
 Reasonable costs that would be incurred when disposing of an asset include, but are not limited to, penalties for premature withdrawal, broker and legal fees, and settlement costs incurred in real estate transactions.

 When the two-year period expires, the income assigned to the disposed asset(s) also expires.
-If the two-year period ends between annual re-examination, the family may request an interim re-examination to eliminate consideration of the asset(s).
+If the twoyear period ends between annual re-examination, the family may request an interim re-examination to eliminate consideration of the asset(s).

 Assets placed by the family in non-revocable trusts are considered assets disposed of for less than fair market value except when the assets placed in trust were received through settlements or judgments.
 All assets disposed of as part of a separation or divorce settlement will be considered assets for which important consideration not measurable in monetary terms has been received.
-In order to qualify for this exemption, a family member must be subject to a formal separation or divorce settlement agreement established through arbitration, mediation, or court order.